Little League leagues are based on age eligibility standards set by Little League International.

 Baseball and Softball Practices begin in April (weather dependent)

 Tee Ball practice begins in late April and games begin in early May but are scheduled around the use of the Hauser field for school events

-Softball and baseball Regular Season Games start mid-April.
+Softball and baseball Regular Season Games start mid-April and run through June.
 Baseball Divisions have playoff games which will begin on or around 15 June.

 All Riverside Little League divisions, except Tee Ball and Pee Wee, may have games scheduled with teams from other towns.
 This is dependent on the number of players/teams at each division level in Riverside and in other towns in Illinois Little League District 9.
 If games are scheduled with other town leagues, some of the games may take place in those other towns.